 At this point, place the bowl in the freezer.
 Try not to make the ice cream more than two hours before serving.
 Even with the rum, the freezer always seems to over freeze ice cream, and you have to wait quite a while for it to soften.

-I served this ice cream atop pumpkin pie that included a layer of rum-soaked raisins, and was baked in a hazelnut cinnamon crust.
-A little over the top with many flavors of autumn, but it truly worked.
+I served this ice cream atop pumpkin pie that included a layer of rum-soaked raisins, and was baked in a hazelnut cinnamon hazelnut pie crust.

 verdict: This ice cream turned out beautifully.
 Incredible flavors, and not so subtle, because of the use of the commercial eggnog.
 No sugar was necessary in this ice cream, either, as the commercial eggnog is already sweetened.
 I just felt it necessary to add some heavy cream, to increase the fattiness of the ice cream, since I don’t believe in low-fat ice cream, and the egg yolks made this ice cream more like one that is custard-based.
 Delightful.
 I’ll definitely be making this again!